 Do your kids like the packaging of their lunches?

 Believe it or not, sometimes it’s the vehicle of the lunch that gets in the way of your child eating it.

 Food might be getting soggy in that fancy pants lunch box.
 The crackers get stale packed next to the cheese.
 The thermos leaks.
 The brownies dry out.

 There could be issues in the physical aspects of packing lunches that could be in the way of your child enjoying his or her meal.
 Therefore, do some investigating to see what’s working and what’s not.

-Consider these strategies next time you’re brown bagging it.
+Consider these strategies next time you’re stumped for lunch box ideas for kids.
 With some trial and error, your child will be packing lunches he’ll eat and even love!